xmhosseini/ChallengeProject/README.md

-Design of a module that computes hamming weight of a binary stream of length 1024.
+Design of a module that computes hamming weight and the locations of 1s in consecutive streams of 128bytes.